BerndHagen/MemoInk-Personal-Diary-App/README.md

 - **Newtonsoft.Json:** Handles JSON serialization and deserialization for data processing
 - **NetStandard.Library:** Provides .NET Standard compatibility for core functionality

-### Additional Information
-For technical questions or issues related to MemoInk's implementation, please [open an issue](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/issues) on GitHub.
+> **Note:** For technical questions or issues related to MemoInk's implementation, please [open an issue](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/issues) on GitHub.

 ## **Data Collection and Account Management**

-MemoInk stores the following data to enhance your experience:
+MemoInk collects and stores data to enhance user experience, ensure security and provide personalized features.

-- User profile and preferences
-- Topic structures and permissions
-- Entry content and media files
-- Collaboration settings
-- Usage statistics and activity logs
+### **Stored User Data**
+- **Profile Information:** Full Name, Username, Email, Password (encrypted), Profile Picture, User Description, Birthday, Gender, Country, Website
+- **Account Settings:** Privacy Status (Public/Private), Authorized Usernames for Shared Topics
+- **Communication Details:** Discord Handle
+- **Activity and Content:** Created Topics (titles, descriptions, permissions), Entries (text, images, timestamps), Collaboration Settings

+### **Data Security and Storage**
-All data is encrypted and stored securely in our cloud infrastructure.
-Premium users receive expanded storage quotas and enhanced backup options.
+All collected data is encrypted and stored securely in our cloud infrastructure.

-## **Copyright**
+Images, media files, and user-generated content are securely stored with access controls in place.

+> **Note:** Deleting an account permanently removes all associated topics and their entries, including contributions from other users.

+## **Usage Terms & License Agreement**

-While we're excited to share MemoInk with you, it's important to note the usage terms:
+We're thrilled to share **MemoInk** with you!
+Before using the app, please review the following terms:

-By downloading and using **MemoInk**, you agree to be bound by the license terms.
-This license grants you a limited, non-transferable right to use the app for personal, non-commercial purposes.
-Modifying the app, sharing it, or using it in a commercial context is strictly prohibited without prior written consent from the Author.
+By downloading and using **MemoInk**, you agree to the **license terms**, which grant you a **limited, non-transferable** right to use the app for **personal, non-commercial purposes**.
+Any modification, distribution, or commercial use of the app **without prior written consent** from the Author is strictly prohibited.

-The Author reserves the right to terminate your license if these terms are violated.
-No warranties are provided with the app, and the Author is not liable for any damages arising from its use.
-You are solely responsible for ensuring your usage complies with all applicable laws.
+The Author reserves the right to **terminate your license** if these terms are violated.
+The app is provided **"as is"**, without warranties of any kind.
+The Author assumes **no liability** for any damages resulting from its use.
+You are solely responsible for ensuring that your usage complies with all **applicable laws**.

-For full details on licensing terms and further information, please refer to the [LICENSE](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/blob/main/LICENSE) file.
+For complete details, please refer to the **[LICENSE](https://github.com/BerndHagen/MemoInk-Personal-Diary-App/blob/main/LICENSE)** file.

 ## **Screenshots**

-We've included some screenshots to give you a better feel for the app's interface and functionality.
-These captures showcase the key features we've discussed:

-If you'd like to preview the appearance of MemoInk before downloading the apk, you can explore the screenshots provided below.
-Each screenshot showcases the various functions and features of the app.
-Keep in mind that future updates may introduce additional functionalities to enhance user experience.
+To give you a better understanding of **MemoInk**'s interface and functionality, we've included some screenshots below.
+These images highlight the key features of the app.
+Feel free to explore the screenshots to get a preview of the app's design and functions before downloading the APK.
+Please note that future updates may introduce additional features to further enhance the user experience.

 | MemoInk - Home              | MemoInk - Search               | MemoInk - Topics             |
 |------------------------------|------------------------------|------------------------------|